davidaparicio/go-course-beginner/day2.md

 ### Namechecker project: command-line arguments

+* Create a commit now.
-* modify the programme to pass usernames as command-line arguments
+* Modify the programme to pass usernames as command-line arguments.
-* store the valid and invalid ones in separate collections
+* Store the valid and invalid ones in separate collections.
+* For simplicity, revert those changes.

 ---